Commercial Finance Advice

 - Residential refurbishments

 A Business Cash Advance is an unsecured alternative finance product providing cash flow to businesses needing short term finance.

 It is not a loan product and as such does not have an APR, fixed monthly repayments nor is it regulated.

 An upfront fee, sometimes known as a factor rate, is applied to the requested sum and then the business pays back this total amount via an agreed percentage of their debit/credit card takings.
 These payments are usually taken back on a daily basis and, as such, follow the business performance, thus a Business Cash Advance is cash flow friendly.

 If your business could benefit from improving its cash flow then invoice finance could be the solution.
 More commonly known as factoring and invoice discounting, it releases the cash tied up in your invoices that are not due for payment for 30 days, 60 days, or even longer.

 Factoring is a disclosed facility that incorporates credit control, debt collection, and funding.
 It can also include bad debt protection.
 Invoice Discounting is a funding only solution.
 Usually confidential, it leaves the credit management to you.
 This too can include bad debt protection.

 Asset finance is a flexible alternative to a traditional bank loan, providing significant cash flow and tax benefits for businesses looking to purchase a new piece of equipment, a vehicle, or other fixed assets.

 Asset finance is a valuable alternative to conventional bank loans.
 It is generally secured on the asset being financed, reducing the requirement for additional collateral.
 It is more secure for the user as the finance cannot be recalled during the life of the agreement.

-MFS work alongside a number of trusted partners and master brokers in order to source the most suitable deal for you.
+Morgan Financial Solutions work alongside a number of trusted partners and master brokers in order to source the most suitable deal for you.
 After the initial consultation, and with your permission, your details will be passed to the master broker who can best fulfill your needs and they will guide you through the process to completion.